Languages of Zimbabwe: Shona

 Shona is a Bantu language spoken by roughly 87% of Zimbabweans and is one of Zimbabwe's official languages.
 It is the traditional language of Zimbabwe's Shona people, who live in Zimbabwe's central and eastern provinces.
 Shona has a number of dialects, including Karanga, Korekore, Manyika, Ndau, and Zezuru.
 Standard Shona is derived from the Central Shona dialects, especially Karanga and Zezuru.
 According to Ethnologue, Shona is spoken by roughly 9.8 million people, making it the most widely spoken Bantu language of Zimbabwe.
 The Manyika and Ndau dialects are listed separately by Ethnologue and are spoken by around 1 million and 2.4 million people, respectively.
 When Manyika and Ndau are added to the total, Shona is spoken by over 14 million people.
 There are over 80,000 Shona speakers in Botswana.
-They are found mainly in the villages of Mmandunyane,Tonota, Francistown, Selibe Phikwe, Gaborone, and other towns and villages in Botswana although Shona is not an official language in Botswana.
+They are found mainly in the villages of Mmandunyane, Tonota, Francistown, Selibe Phikwe, Gaborone, and other towns and villages in Botswana although Shona is not an official language in Botswana.

 Ndebele

 The Northern Ndebele language, also known simply as Ndebele, is an Nguni Bantu language spoken by the Northern Ndebele people of Zimbabwe's Matabeleland region.
 The Ndebele language is closely related to the Zulu language of South Africa, and developed in Zimbabwe in the 19th century when Zulus migrated to what is now Zimbabwe from the Zulu Kingdom in 1839.
-Today, Ndebele is spoken by roughly about 13% of the population and is one of Zimbabwe's official languages.
+Along their way to Zimbabwe, European traders and missionaries confused the Zulus with the actual Ndebeles (southern Ndebeles).Today, Ndebele is spoken by roughly about 8.7% of the population and is one of Zimbabwe's official languages.

 There is a small number of Ndebele speakers in the northeastern part of Botswana bordering Zimbabwe.
 Ndebele, however, is not an official language in Botswana.

 Other languages

 Chewa

 Chewa is a Bantu language spoken in northeastern Zimbabwe.
-According to some estimates, it is the third-most widely spoken indigenous language in the country, after Shona and Ndebele."
 Chewa is one of Zimbabwe's official languages.